HISTORY OF WCUCC

 During these same years mission giving not only continued at 10%, but expanded greatly through many special offerings and programs reaching out to Westerville, Columbus, and beyond.
 A week long intergenerational mission trip is now supported by the entire congregation and attended by more than 30 members per year.
 As WCUCC was once helped by other congregations, it now reaches out to support other churches in direct ways each year.

-Pastor Steindam retired in 2013 after serving WCUCC for almost 23 years.
-Rev. Jay Groat joined the ministerial staff in the fall of 2013.
+Pastor Steindam retired in 2013 after serving WCUCC for almost 23 years and is now our Pastor Emeritus.

 WCUCC began with a vision of welcoming all and being a “10% or more” mission church.
 Numbers of participants, staff members, technology and more have all grown.
 But those fundamental principles of welcome in Christ’s name and strong mission remain at the center of all the church does.